yigiteizm/DELI-cious/README.md

 ## Description of the Project

-As a customer, I want to start a new order from the home screen.
-As a customer, I want to add multiple sandwiches to my order.
-As a customer, I want to choose from different meats for my sandwich.
-As a customer, I want to select cheeses for my sandwich.
-As a customer, I want to add regular toppings to my sandwich without additional cost.
-As a customer, I want to add extra toppings for a fee.
-As a customer, I want to choose sauces to complement my sandwich.
-As a customer, I want to see the price of my sandwich update as I add toppings.
-As a customer, I want to add drinks in various sizes to my order.
-As a customer, I want to add chips to my order.
-As a customer, I want to review my entire order before finalizing it.
-As a customer, I want to confirm my order to finalize the purchase.
-As a customer, I want to cancel my order if I decide not to proceed.
-As a customer, I want to navigate back to the home screen after completing my order or canceling it.
-As a customer, I want the application to remember my last order for quick reordering.
+The **DELI-cious Sandwich Shop** is a Java console application designed for managing a sandwich shop's menu and orders.
+Here's what it offers:

+- **New Order:** Begin your order from the main menu.
+- **Customize Sandwich**
+  - Choose your sandwich size and bread type.
+  - Add meats, cheeses, sauces, and toppings.
+- **Add Drinks:** Select from various sizes and flavors of drinks.
+- **Add Chips:** Option to add special or regular chips.
+- **Review Order:** Check over your order before any final decisions.
+- **Price Update:** See the price change as you customize your sandwich.
+- **Confirm Order:** Finalize your meal selection.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a customer, I want to start a new order from the home screen.
+- As a customer, I want to add multiple topping to my sandwich.
+- As a customer, I want to choose from different meats for my sandwich.
+- As a customer, I want to select cheeses for my sandwich.
+- As a customer, I want to add regular toppings to my sandwich without additional cost.
+- As a customer, I want to add extra toppings for a fee.
+- As a customer, I want to choose sauces to complement my sandwich.
+- As a customer, I want to see the price of my sandwich update as I add toppings.
+- As a customer, I want to add drinks in various sizes to my order.
+- As a customer, I want to add chips to my order.
+- As a customer, I want to review my entire order before finalizing it.
+- As a customer, I want to confirm my order to finalize the purchase.
+- As a customer, I want to cancel my order if I decide not to proceed.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a customer, I want to navigate back to the home screen after completing my order or canceling it.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a customer, I want to toast my sandwich, So that I can enjoy it warm and crispy.

 ## Setup